western/http-up/README.md

 ## History

 ### backlog
-- [ ] - save whitespaces for filenames?
+- [ ] save whitespaces for filenames?
-- [ ] - what is the lib can resize images enough fast
+- [ ] what is the lib can resize images enough fast
+- [ ] database migration

 ### 2.0.0
 - [x] database support